Meet the electric, fantastic, nomadic Boathome

 The ‘Godfather’ of this idea is Guy Zins.
 As an engineer he designed this eco-friendly houseboat from scratch.
 After the conceptual design was put on paper, his daughter Sarah Zins brought this drawing into reality.
 Sarah is a graduate of a well–established ISEG Business School and commercial director of ‘Boathome’.

-A high-end floating villa that takes to your next destination - that is the concept of the Boathouse.
+A high-end floating villa that takes you to your next destination - that is the concept of the Boathouse.

 100% electric, sustainable and autonomous